Tag: individual

 ※Questions※

-2) Are you comfortable where your influence your ?
+2) Are you comfortable where your politics influence your religion?
 Does your religion affect your politics?

 3) Do you evaluate people’s religious affections based upon their politics?
 Do you assume a person’s politics based upon their religion?